Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Integrate vastu considerations during schematic design phase, not as post-planning corrections.

-• Prioritize structural and functional requirements over symbolic elements.
+• Prioritise structural and functional requirements over symbolic elements.
 A properly oriented home functions better.

 • Remember that vastu principles work with modern architecture through intelligent zoning and material selection.